-But once the tomato plants hold full of fruits at once, then a simple stake can help stand them up.
+But once the tomato plants are full of fruits at once, then a simple stake can help stand them up.
 This also saves your fruits from touching the ground.

-Another side, indeterminate tomatoes are vine type and sprawling when growing taller.
-The average growth of indeterminate tomato plants around 5-9 feet or more.
-So, staking, caging or trellising must need for them to confirm better harvest.
+Another side, indeterminate tomatoes are vine-type and sprawling when growing taller.
+The average growth of indeterminate tomato plants is around 5-9 feet or more.
+So, staking, caging, or trellising must need for them to confirm better harvest.

 7: Harvesting and Ripening Tomatoes

 Harvesting and ripening determinate tomatoes are much easier than indeterminate tomatoes.
 They ripen within a short time on the vine, and you can pick them up all at once with no hassle.

 On the other side, ripening indeterminate tomatoes are a little bit challenging.
 You need to continue picking them all through the season.

 Besides, you may find some green fruits on the vine during the season’s end.
 In that case, you have to pick them fast unless the frost spoils your last batch of harvest.
 After that, you need to apply different methods to ripen them indoors.

 Both determinate and indeterminate tomatoes need frequent deep watering throughout the growing season.
 Try to water your plants in the morning, and never water the plants’ leaves.
 The best way to water tomatoes is at the base of the plants.